• Skip to primary navigation

 I measure with my heart.

-Whoa, this DOES look like mud!
+Whoa, chocolate oobleck DOES look like mud!

 How cool is that?
 Because we added cocoa powder, it looks like wet, brown, sticky mud and it will delight your littles.